tomjaguarpaw/blog.poisson.chat/posts/2019-10-27-continuation-submonads.md

 theorem](https://en.wikipedia.org/wiki/Representation_theorem),
 where some general structure is reduced to another seemingly more specific one.

-Cayley's theorem says that every group on a carrier `a` a subgroup of the group of permutations (bijective functions) `a -> a`, and the associated injection `a -> (a -> a)` is exactly the binary operation of the group on `a`.
+Cayley's theorem says that every group on a carrier `a` is a subgroup of the group of permutations (bijective functions) `a -> a`, and the associated injection `a -> (a -> a)` is exactly the binary operation of the group on `a`.